-- Abuse and neglect are forms of maltreatment of a child or adult at risk.
+- 5.2 Abuse and neglect are forms of maltreatment of a child or adult at risk.
 Somebody may abuse or neglect a child or adult by inflicting harm, or by failing to act to prevent harm.
 Children and adults at risk may be abused in a range of settings, by those known to them or, more rarely, by a stranger.
 There are many ways in which people suffer abuse.
 For more information, please see Appendix 1. - 5.3 Everyone has his or her part to play in helping to safeguard children and adults at risk within the life of the church: - If the behaviour of a child or adult at risk gives any cause for concern - If an allegation is made in any context about a child or adult at risk being harmed - If the behaviour of any individual towards children or adults at risk causes concern

-5.4 What to do What not to do

-Listen to and acknowledge what is being said.
-Try to be reassuring &amp; remain calm.
-Explain clearly what you will do and what will happen next.
-Try to give them a timescale for when and how you / the DPS will contact them again.
+5.4 What to do What not to do Listen to and acknowledge what is being said.
+Try to be reassuring & remain cal Explain clearly what you will do a what will happen next.
+Try to give them a timescale for w and how you / the DPS will contatthem again.
 Take action - don't ignore the situation.
 Be supportive.
-Tell them that: a) They were right to tell you b) You are taking what they have said seriously; c) It was not their fault; d) That you would like to pass this information on to the appropriate people; Be open and honest.
-Give contact details for them to report any further details or ask any questions Do not promise confidentiality.
+Tell them that: a) They were right to tell you b) You are taking what they have s seriously; c) It was not their fault; d) That you would like to pass this information on to the appropriatpeople; Be open and honest.
+Give contact details for them to repoany further details or ask any questiot that may arise.
 Do not show shock, alarm, disbelief or disapproval.
 Do not minimise what is being said.
 Do not ask probing or leading questions, or push for more information.
 Do not offer false reassurance.
 Do not delay in contacting the DPS.
 Do not contact the alleged abuser.
 Do not investigate the incident any further.
 Never leave a child or adult at risk waiting to hear from someone without any idea of when or where that may be.
 Do not pass on information to those who don't need to know; not even for prayer ministry.

-that may arise.